 Apple & Daikon Radish Sauerkraut

 This recipe is for a one-quart batch but you can scale it upwards easily.
-As you can see in the picture, I used a kit from Fermentools and a wide-mouthed quart jar.
+I used a kit from Fermentools and a wide-mouthed quart jar.
 You can shop their kits and salts and other fermenting supplies here.

 - 1/2 head of green cabbage